makersacademy/bowling-challenge/README.md

 so that I can begin a game of bowling

 As a bowler
-I want a two rolls per frame if my first roll was less than 10 So that I have the chance to get a spare
+I want to have two rolls per frame if my first roll knocked down fewer than 10 So that I have the chance to get a spare

 As a bowler